ArthurCose/Scriptable-OpenNetBattle-Server/README.md

   - Bottom - For tile objects that act as a wall
 - Place in a Tile Layer to tune drawing offset

+Layers:

+- Horizontal Offset: 0
+- Vertical Offset: (number of layers below this one) \* -16

 ### Custom properties

 Map: